 The teaching week during theory/study blocks is Monday to Friday and may involve some evening sessions.
 During practice allocations you are required to complete the shift patterns allocated to you by your mentor or supervisor.
 These will include early starts (for example a shift may start at 7.00am and finish at 8.00pm), night duty and weekend shifts.

 The structure and sequencing of University and placement-based learning means that holidays are fixed - it is not possible to take holidays outside of the set dates.

-A variety of assessments are used to measure your progress and achievement of module outcomes and practice competencies.
-Examples include written assignments, reflection, case studies, examinations, poster presentations and projects.
-You are also assessed in practice each year through a portfolio of evidence.
+Assessments are varied and reflect module outcomes.
+They include written assignments, examinations, case studies and presentations.
+You are also assessed in practice through a portfolio of evidence each year.

 Application deadline details:

 I’m proud to study at Teesside, it’s a great university that’s really passionate about providing the best teaching and support for it’s students.
 I feel really well looked after and supported by my teachers, who helped me to improve my expression and intellect, as well as a responsive SU who do a lot for students, as well as throwing a load of great events and coordinating some amazing societies.
 There are loads of sporting activities on offer, and Middlesbrough has loads of things to do, with loads of great clubs and nights out in town.

 Connect with other students interested in this course